Quantum-Enhanced Microscope Doubles Resolution

 Wang says future research could enable entanglement of even more photons, although he notes that each extra photon further reduces the probability of a successful entanglement, which, as mentioned above, is already as low as a one-in-a-million chance.

-The paper describing the work, “Quantum Microscopy of Cells at the Heisenberg Limit,” appears in the April 28 issue of Nature Communications.
-Co-authors are Zhe He and Yide Zhang, both postdoctoral scholar research associates in medical engineering; medical engineering graduate student Xin Tong (MS ’21); and Lei Li (PhD ’19), formerly a medical engineering postdoctoral scholar and now an assistant professor of electrical and computer engineering at Rice University.
+The paper detailing the breakthrough in microscopy, titled "Quantum Microscopy of Cells at the Heisenberg Limit," was published in the April 28 issue of Nature Communications.
+The paper was co-authored by Zhe He and Yide Zhang, both postdoctoral scholar research associates in medical engineering, medical engineering graduate student Xin Tong (MS '21), and Lei Li (PhD '19), formerly a medical engineering postdoctoral scholar and currently an assistant professor of electrical and computer engineering at Rice University.

 Funding for the research was provided by the Chan Zuckerberg Initiative and the National Institutes of Health.